 If you have been found criminally inadmissible to Canada, or you think you may be inadmissible, it is important to know that you still have options.

 Depending on the nature of the incident, offences as seemingly minor as driving violations may render you inadmissible to Canada.
-You will need to know if past criminality will prevent you from entering Canada, and what steps to take before and during your Canadian immigration or visitor visa application process in order to be permitted to enter Canada.
+You will need to know if past criminality will prevent you from entering Canada, and what steps to take before and during your Canadian immigration or visa application process in order to be permitted entry to Canada.